bloodymage/pysorcery/README.md

 duplication.

+Major changes:
-Major changes: Removed prune (This was depreciated sometime between 2001-2005)
+- Removed prune (This was depreciated sometime between 2001-2005)
+- 'gaze grimoire' and 'gaze html' includes a switch '--...' that will put the different grimoires in columns for comparing spell versions that exist in multiple grimoires.
+-

 ### pyressurect
 Installs software packages from cache tarballs.